absolute-quantum/cats-blender-plugin/README.md

   - Improved export warnings
     - They will no longer exaggerate as much as before
   - Added warning when Eye Tracking is set up but there are no meshes named "Body"
+- **Shapekeys**:
+  - "Apply Shapekey to Basis" now applies the shapekey at its current strength into the basis instead of at full strength
 - **General**:
   - Modified FBX Exporter to always export empty shape keys
     - This fixes the above described eye tracking bug